PranayPaka/PranayPaka/README.md

 - 🎓 Engineering student passionate about **Machine Learning & AI**
 - 🛠️ I build **end-to-end ML systems**
 - 📚 Have a strong foundation in **Machine Learning**, and continuously learning more
-- 🤖 Currently learning and experimenting with **Deep Learning, AI agents, automation, Cybersecurity and scalable systems**
+- 🤖 Currently learning and experimenting with **Deep Learning, AI agents, automation, cybersecurity, and scalable systems**
 - 🎨 Side interests: graphic design & digital art
 - 🧩 I love to document and explain my work clearly

 ---